Concise Quantum Associative Memories with Nonlinear Search Algorithm: Conclusion

-We have proposed a model of the Quantum Associative Neural Network with a Nonlinear Search Algorithm similar to that of Rigui \etal\cite{zhou2012}.
-However, the model we propose differs with the possibility to retrieve one of the sought states in multi-values retrieving, when a measure on the first register is done.
+We have proposed a model of the QAM-NLSA similar to that of Rigui \etal\cite{zhou2012}.
+However, the model we propose differs with the possibility to retrieve one of the sought states in multi-values retrieving when a measure on the first register is done.

-Firstly, we have described the Nonlinear Search Algorithm put forth by Abrams and Llyod in \cite{Abrams1998} with notations that overcome some ambiguities due to the notations of Rigui \etal and Czachor\cite{Czachor98} and by summarizing each step of the nonlinear evolution with an equivalent circuit.
-A good general form of the unitary matrix $NL^+$ which acts on the generic flag qubit $\alpha\ket{0}+\beta\ket{1}$ was given, thereby correcting the wrong one given by Rigui \etal.

-Secondly, we have described our model of the Quantum Associative Neural Network where we have introduced a $(2^{n+1})\times(2^{n+1})$ conditional operator, $\mathtt{CS}$, which maps the first register to the sought state $\ket{x}$ when the flag qubit is $\ket{1}$, where $n$ is the number of qubit of the first register.
-If $n$ is the number of qubit of the first register, $p\leq2^n$ the number of stored patterns, $q\leq p$ the number of stored patterns if the value of $t$ are known (i.e., $t$ qubits have been measured or are already be disentangled to others, or the oracle acts on a subspace of $(n-t)$ qubits), $m\leq q$ the number of values $x$ for which $f(x)=1$, $c=\mathtt{ceil}(\log_2 {q})$ the least integer greater or equal to $\log_2{q}$, and $r=\mathtt{int} (\log_2 {m})$ the integer part of $\log_2{m}$, then the time complexity of our algorithm is $\mathcal{O}(c-r)$.
-It is better than Grover's algorithm and its modified forms which need $\mathcal{O} (\sqrt{\frac{2^n} {m}})$ steps, when they are used as the retrieval algorithm.
-An example to illustrate the results give by our analysis was done.
-It noteworthy that our algorithm also allows to measure the flag qubit to erase any ambiguities on the result gives by a measurement on the first register.
+Firstly, we have described the NLSA put forth by Abrams and Lloyd in \cite{Abrams1998} with notations that overcome some ambiguities due to the notations of Rigui \etal and Czachor \cite{Czachor98} and by summarizing each step of the nonlinear evolution with an equivalent circuit.
+A good general form of the unitary matrix $\mathtt{NL}^+$ which acts on the generic flag qubit $\alpha\ket{0}+\beta\ket{1}$ was given thereby correcting the wrong one given by Rigui \etal.
+Secondly, we have described our model of the Quantum Associative Neural Network where we have introduced a $(2^{n+1})\times(2^{n+1})$ conditional operator $\mathtt{CS}$ which maps the first register to the sought state $\ket{x}$ when the flag qubit is $\ket{1}$, where $n$ is the number of qubit of the first register.
+If $n$ is the number of qubit of the first register, $p\leq2^n$ the number of stored patterns, $q\leq p$ the number of stored patterns if the values of $t$ qubits are known (i.e., $t$ qubits have been measured or have already been disentangled to others or the oracle acts on a subspace of $(n-t)$ qubits), $m\leq q$ the number of values $x$ for which $f(x)=1$, $c=\mathtt{ceil}(\log_2 {q})$ the least integer greater or equal to $\log_2{q}$, and $r=\mathtt{int} (\log_2 {m})$ the integer part of $\log_2{m}$, then the time complexity of our algorithm is $\mathcal{O}(c-r)$.
+It is better than Grover's algorithm and its modified forms which need $\mathcal{O} (\sqrt{\frac{2^n} {m}})$ steps when they are used as the retrieval algorithm.
+An example to illustrate the results given by our analysis was done.
+It is noteworthy that our algorithm also allows to measure the flag qubit to erase any ambiguity on the result given by a measurement on the first register.
 This possibility is introduce by the use of two conditional gates who do not affect the flag qubit after nonlinear evolution.